rkanter/Open-iTerm-or-Terminal-Here.../README.md

 Prerequisites
 -------------
-- If using iTerm, requires at least version TODO, and it should be installed
+- If using iTerm, requires at least version 3, and it should be installed
 - Tested on Mac OS X Sierra (10.12), but should likely work on earlier versions

 Setup